pnnl/FragNet/README.md

 ### Installation
 1. Create a python virtual environment and install the required packages using the command `pip instal -r requirements.txt`
 2. Next install FragNet.
-In the directory where `setup.py` is run the command `pip install .`
+In the directory where `setup.py` is, run the command `pip install .`

 ### Creating pretraining data